kaelynj/sanctuary-amongst-the-stars/docs/game-mechanics/the-mesh/mesh-actions.md

 Exit a system

 ##### Modify Files
 You can view, change, upload, download, and delete any files you have access privileges for.
-Deleted files can still be recovered with an [[Skills#Interface|Inteface Test]] for 1 week, though you can also choose to wipe (permanently delete) a file so that no recovery is possible; however, archived backups may also exist.
+Deleted files can still be recovered with an [[Skills#Interface|Interface Test]] for 1 week, though you can also choose to wipe (permanently delete) a file so that no recovery is possible; however, archived backups may also exist.

 ##### Operate Device
 Most devices have built-in hardware and electronic functions that you can directly control.
 Turn on your vehicle, load an autocook blueprint, turn up the heat, turn off the sprinklers, open the door, set a timer, fire a weapon system, adjust settings, etc.  At the GM's discretion some functions may require skill tests.